AtomicJar/genai-test/README.md

 ```
 The `ValidatorAgent` is an [AI Service](https://docs.langchain4j.dev/tutorials/ai-services/) responsible for validating the answers.
 It will verify if the answer is correct or not based on the reference provided.

+Learn more about the details in the blog post: [A Promising Methodology for Testing GenAI Applications in Java](https://www.docker.com/blog/testing-genai-applications-in-java/)

 ## How to run tests
 ```shell
 ./gradlew test